mediaelch/mediaelch-doc/docs/source/faq.rst

  - see https://github.com/Komet/MediaElch/issues/1048

-Where are MediaElchs settings stored?
+Where are MediaElch's settings stored?
 =====================================

 MediaElch stores its settings in the usual places depending on your OS: